invisibleacropolis-ops/NagaKang/docs/step7_gui_shell.md

 The pseudo-binding above highlights how KV authors can bridge pointer events to the new helper without reimplementing mixer adapters.
 Production layouts can replace the simplistic `int(args[1].y // 24)` math with proper list index resolution or gesture recognizers.

+## Gesture QA & CI Parity

+- Insert gesture coverage lives in `tests/test_gui_mixer_board.py` and `tests/test_gui_preview.py`.
+The suites drive `MixerDockController`, `MixerInsertGestureModel`, and the tracker/mixer shell to confirm preview/cancel helpers mirror the adapter state exactly before mutating the backend.
+- `tools/mixer_trend_ci.py` now records SHA-256 digests for the Markdown/JSON summaries plus the sampler manifest it references.
+When previewing layout captures for the docs, pair them with the digests logged in `docs/qa/artifacts/mixer_trends/history/mixer_trend_history.md` so QA can cross-check that GUI demos came from the same render batch.
+- Each time `poetry run pytest` is executed, keep an eye on the GUI-oriented suites noted above—the drag helper intentionally exercises `PreviewOrchestrator` hydration to ensure tracker telemetry and mixer insert previews stay synchronized under load.

 ## Three-Panel Tutorial Reference

 The refreshed `assets/ui/tracker_mixer_three_panel.svg` now annotates: